Street Art in Glasgow: The Hyper-Realistic Wall Murals by Smug

 Street art tour of Glasgow

-When people talk about cities in Scotland, the famously pretty streets of Edinburgh usually steal the limelight, despite Glasgow being the country’s largest city in terms of size and population.
+When people talk about cities in Scotland, the pretty streets of Edinburgh always seems to steal the limelight.
+Today, however, I want to shift your attention to Glasgow, the country’s largest city in terms of size and population.

-Recently, I visited Glasgow for the first time on a short trip to Scotland, which also included a night in Fort William to climb Ben Nevis, and a few nights in Oban to explore the surrounding Isles.
+Recently, I visited Glasgow for the first time on a short trip to Scotland.
+Not wanting to miss out on the nature, I also included a night in Fort William to climb Ben Nevis, and a few nights in Oban to explore the surrounding Isles.

 I added Glasgow to the itinerary because I wanted to see some friends.
 My good friend Clara relocated to the city a few years ago with her boyfriend, and recently they welcomed an adorable baby girl into the world who I couldn’t wait to meet.